Composable Core-sets for Determinant Maximization Problems via Spectral Spanners: Preliminaries

-which is equal to the square of the volume spanned by $\{v_i\}_{i \in S}$.
+where the last equality uses the Cauchy-Binet identity.
+The $k$-determinant maximization is also known as \emph{maximum volume} $k$-simplex since $\det_k (\sum_{v \in S} vv^\intercal)$ is equal to the square of the volume spanned by $\{v_i\}_{i \in S}$.
 Throughout the paper, we also use the following identity which can be derived from the Cauchy-Binet formula when the columns of $B \in \Re^{d\times n}$ are $v_i$s and $C=B^\intercal$.

 We use it to deduce the following simple lemma \begin{lemma} For any set of vectors $v_1,\dots,v_n\in \Re^d$ and any integer $1\leq k\leq d$,

 \end{lemma} \begin{proof} For a set $T \subset [d]$ and any $1 \leq i \leq n$, let $v_{i,T}\in \Re^k$ denote the restriction of $v_i$ to its coordinates in $T$.
 The proof can be derived as follows